IPGP/webobs/index.md

 ## Installation / upgrading

 To run WebObs you need to install the package which contains a setup script that will set all configuration files.
 Installing WebObs is not a classical compilation from sources with 'make'.
-A part of it requires the free Matlab runtime library because package contains some compiled binaries.
+A part of it requires the free Matlab runtime library because package contains some compiled binaries for optimization purpose.

 ### A) Installing WebObs \<version\> from its WebObs-\<version\>.tgz